HollyAdele/hollyadele.github.io/hike.markdown

 ![Where to Cross Monument](/post-images/hike/cross-monument.jpg)

  First, Second, and Third Years: keep walking past these fountains.
-Fourth Years gather here for First-aid certification.
+Fourth Years and Miamisburg YCLs gather here for First-aid certification.
+You'll learn first aid for a broken bone and how to transport an injured person.
+You'll also review the Heimlich maneuver, rescue breathing, and CPR.

  Listen to your YCLs because they love you and they want you to learn things that can save lives.
 When the YCLs finish, start hiking again and gather the other years when they are done.
 ![Fourth Year Meeting Spot](/post-images/hike/fourth-year-spot.jpg)